 Most large retailers carry different brands when buying a safe.
 For example, you can purchase home safes at Home Depot, Lowe’s, or Walmart.
-Local businesses in your area might also sell home safes.
+Additionally, local businesses in your area could sell home safes.

 You can quickly search where to buy a safe online, and many options will be available for you to find home safes near you.
 Once you know where to buy a safe, go check out the home safes in person to see whether you like any of the options.